glitchdotcom/solari-board/README.md

 ![](https://trello-attachments.s3.amazonaws.com/51bf2a13808218916c006928/51f02c885eee4b1708001f67/2c081fd8d5fcf4cb505392784667372e/genericBoard.PNG)

-Fogcreek has used its [Big Board](http://blog.fogcreek.com/big-board-having-fun-with-data/) for close to three years...and now you can have your own!
+Fog Creek has used its [Big Board](http://blog.fogcreek.com/big-board-having-fun-with-data/) for close to three years...and now you can have your own!

 The Solari Board jQuery application will accept any JSON payload.
-The support team at fog creek feeds in tech call information from FogBugz, but the possibilities are limitless!
+The support team at Fog Creek feeds in tech call information from FogBugz, but the possibilities are limitless!

 The solari board assumes a json structure in the following format: